What does it mean if I get a margin call?

 • You can compare the stocks value in your portfolio (Account (person icon → Menu (3 bars) → Investing) to the margin maintenance value (Account (person icon) → Menu (3 bars) → Margin investing) to determine if you're approaching a margin call.

-• Look out for updates from us when your portfolio value (excluding any crypto positions) is getting close to your brokerage account’s margin maintenance requirement.
+• Look out for updates from us when your portfolio value (excluding any crypto positions) is getting close to your investing account’s margin maintenance requirement.
 You’ll typically receive a message in the app when you’re close to receiving a margin call, and an email once you’ve received one.

 • If you elect to deposit funds after receiving such a message in the app or a margin call, you may see a pre-filled or optional deposit amount that we expect will help keep your portfolio value above your margin maintenance.
 Depositing such an amount, however, doesn’t guarantee that you won’t get a margin call.
 Any pre-filled or optional deposit amount is provided solely for your reference, is subject to change, and isn’t a recommendation.
 You can always enter a different deposit amount or sell stocks to help keep your portfolio value above your margin maintenance.